qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB.md

 # 🌾 GREET CCLUB Tutorial

-The Carbon Calculator for Land Use and Land Management Change from Biofuels Production (CCLUB) is an integral component of Argonne National Laboratory’s GREET (Greenhouse gases, Regulated Emissions, and Energy use in Technologies) model (Wang et al., 2020a, 2020b).
-It is specifically designed to evaluate greenhouse gas (GHG) emissions resulting from both land use change (LUC) and land management change (LMC) within the broader framework of biofuel life cycle assessment (LCA).
+The **Carbon Calculator for Land Use and Land Management Change from Biofuels Production (CCLUB)** is an integral component of Argonne National Laboratory’s GREET (Greenhouse gases, Regulated Emissions, and Energy use in Technologies) model (Wang et al., 2020a, 2020b).
+It is specifically designed to evaluate greenhouse gas (GHG) emissions resulting from both **land use change (LUC)** and **land management change (LMC)** within the broader framework of biofuel life cycle assessment (LCA).

-**Note**: This tutorial is adapted from the *CCLUB User Manual (Rev. 6, Sept 2020)* by Argonne National Laboratory.
-For full details, consult the official CCLUB User Manual.
+**Note**: This tutorial is adapted from the *[CCLUB User Manual (Rev. 6, Sept 2020)](https://greet.anl.gov/publication-cclub-manual-r6-2020)* by Argonne National Laboratory.
+For more detail, consult the orginal document.

 ---

 ## 📚 CCLUB Resources